limist/literate-programming-examples/README.md

   [Active Documents with Org-Mode](http://www.cs.unm.edu/~eschulte/data/CISE-13-3-SciProg.pdf)

-- Pro-tip: when you want to "tangle" or export code blocks from an org file, =CTRL-c-v-t= is the keystroke combo to tangle all blocks.
-To tangle only ONE block, the current one your cursor is in, just use the Emacs prefix code first: =CTRL-u-c-v-t= For big org files, this saves time, as it's essentially instantaneous to tangle/export one block.
+- Pro-tip: when you want to "tangle" or export code blocks from an org file, `CTRL-c-v-t` is the keystroke combo to tangle all blocks.
+To tangle only ONE block, the current one your cursor is in, just use the Emacs prefix code first: `CTRL-u-c-v-t` For big org files, this saves time, as it's essentially instantaneous to tangle/export one block.